-Graduate Research Assistants (GRAs) acting as assessors and interventionists had to be certified in pilot administrations to be involved in data collection.
+Graduate research assistants acting as assessors and interventionists had to be certified in pilot administrations to be involved in data collection.
 Individual child measures were calculated using both the correctness and strategy components of the REMA.
-Dichotomous correctness responses involved accuracy (such as code 1A in Fig. 2, with NR recoded to zero).
-Strategy responses included recoding of solution behaviors (such as 1B, 1C, and 1D in Fig. 2), for those items that included such codes, along four levels of sophistication ranging from inappropriate/incorrect to very sophisticated.
+Dichotomous correctness responses involved accuracy (such as Code 1A in Figure 2, with NR recoded to zero).
+Strategy responses included recoding of solution behaviors (such as 1B, 1C, and 1D in Figure 2), for those items that included such codes, along four levels of sophistication ranging from inappropriate/incorrect to very sophisticated.
 The latter rankings, for example, included observed solution behaviors best suited to solve the problem quickly and correctly.
-These codes provide greater detail on the processes children used in solving the problems and allow more accurate assessment of children's thinking (Clements et al., 2008/2019; Clements, Wilson, & Sarama, 2004).
-Especially because items were constructed and previously validated to assess different levels of the learning trajectory (cf. Wilson, 2009) and within a comprehensive assessment (Clements, Sarama, & Liu, 2008), responses were submitted to Rasch analysis to yield a coherent, unidimensional latent trait (Bond & Fox, 2007; Wright & Stone, 1979).
+These codes provide greater detail on the processes that children used in solving the problems and allow more accurate assessment of children's thinking (Clements et al., 2008/2019; Clements, Wilson, et al., 2004).
+Especially because items were constructed and previously validated to assess different levels of the LT (cf. Wilson, 2009) and within a comprehensive assessment (Clements, Sarama, et al., 2008), responses were submitted to Rasch analysis to yield a coherent, unidimensional latent trait (Bond & Fox, 2007; Wright & Stone, 1979).

-Equation 1 represents the mathematical formula used in the Rasch-Masters partial credit model (Masters, 1982; PCM), expresses the 'probability, $P{nij}$ , that person n of ability measure $B_n$ is observed in category j of a rating scale specific to item I of difficulty measure of $D_i$ as opposed to the probability $P{ni(j-1)}$ of being observed in category (j-1) of a rating scale with categories j=0' (Linacre, 2014).
+Equation 1 represents the mathematical formula used in the Rasch-Masters partial credit model (Masters, 1982), expresses the probability, $P{nij}$ , that person n of ability measure $B_n$ is observed in category j of a rating scale specific to item I of difficulty measure of $D_i$ as opposed to the probability $P{ni(j - 1)}$ of being observed in category (j - 1) of a rating scale with categories j = 0 (Linacre, 2014).

-$$\log{e}(P{nij} / P{ni(j-1)}) = B{n} - D{ij}$$ (Eq 1.)
+$$\log_e \left( P{nij} / P{ni(j-1)} \right) = B_n - D{ij} \tag{1}$$